lsneth/always-remember-him-wallpapers/README.md

 # Overview

+This is an app that provides wallpapers of Jesus Christ.
+It's purpose is to help people remember Christ in their every day lives.
 I am creating this project to get a basic understanding of Android Studio and practice Java.
-It's an app that provides wallpapers of Jesus Christ.
-The purpose of this app is to help people remember Christ in their every day lives.

 {Provide a link to your YouTube demonstration.
 It should be a 4-5 minute demo of the app running and a walkthrough of the code.}